Become a Volunteer

 The Preserve offers a series of classes over a 14-month period that provides participants with the foundation for becoming a Naturalist.
 Classes consist of core topics on natural and cultural history, geology, botany, and native fauna (including birds), and our signature seasonal series, Knowing Native Plants.
 Once participants complete the classes, we request that they provide a minimum of 20 hours of volunteer service to the Preserve.
 Additional learning is available with our Lunch and Learn programs, where more specific topics are covered.
 Other opportunities to supplement learning are available through a wide array of classes, lectures, and workshops.

 Naturalists must be members of the Preserve and complete training, which includes a series of 17 professional classes plus materials and study guides.
 There is a $200 fee for the training.
 Classes consist of five core training classes and 12 classes in our Knowing Native Plant series.
 Candidates will be required to shadow experienced volunteers and conduct “tandem” tours until fully trained.
 Volunteer Naturalist Guides are responsible for leading at least five tours or programs per year after completion of training.
-For information and registration package visit our Volunteer page or contact Volunteer Coordinator Regina Moriarty at email@example.com.
+For information contact Volunteer Coordinator Regina Moriarty at firstname.lastname@example.org.

 Projects and experiences are seasonally-based, and we are more than happy to plan an event that matches your group .